`Skid-row stereotype' is factor, expert says

 Alternatives" Hester and Miller present extensive reviews of treatments

-that, at that time, more than 10 years ago, had demonstrably better efficacy
+that, at that time, more than 10 years ago, had demonstrably better

 than most of what was currently (and still is) used in the US.
 We *know*

 what treatments work--but it's not what we do!!!
-And, it has nothing to do
+And, it has nothing

-with Congress or the funding agencies--they were the ones that funded the
+with Congress or the funding agencies--they were the ones that funded

 research to which Hester and Miller refer--it has to do with a hidebound,